Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems: Conclusion

 \section{Conclusion}

 In this paper, we analyzed a stochastic process model to elaborate the decision-making process in the two-armed bandit problem utilizing a stochastic time series based on the tug-of-war principle.
 We investigated the relation between the autocorrelation coefficient and the decision-making performance.
 The stochastic process model was constructed by a Markov chain describing the variation of the time series and the adjustable threshold value, where it was assumed that the time series was a two-valued Markov chain for simplicity.
-The numerical results clarified that the relation between the autocorrelation coefficient and decision-making performance depends on the environment setting: if the sum of the winning probabilities associated with the two arms is larger than $1$ (reward-rich environment), the negative autocorrelation coefficient improves the decision-making performance.
-On the other hand, when the sum is less than $1$ (reward-poor environment), a positive autocorrelation coefficient is more effective in enhancing the performance.
-Moreover, when the sum exactly equals $1$, the decision-making performance becomes independent of the autocorrelation coefficient of the time series.
+The numerical results clarified that the relation between the autocorrelation coefficient and decision-making performance depends on the environment setting: if the sum of the winning probabilities associated with the two arms is larger than one (reward-rich environment), the negative autocorrelation coefficient improves the decision-making performance.
+On the other hand, when the sum is less than one (reward-poor environment), a positive autocorrelation coefficient is more effective in enhancing the performance.
+Moreover, when the sum exactly equals one, the decision-making performance becomes independent of the autocorrelation coefficient of the time series.
 This observation was also demonstrated by a mathematical statement.

 Future research should focus on understanding which specific properties of real time series contribute to performance enhancement, including autocorrelation, memory, and lag effects.
-Our findings would pave the way for understanding the mechanism of performance improvement in time-series-based decision making for solving the multi-armed bandit problem.
+Our findings would pave the way for understanding the mechanism of performance improvement in time-series-based decision making for solving the two-armed bandit problem and for future extensions to multi-armed settings.